-It is important to note that although there were no COVID19 related deaths, according to the latest data, there are 923 coronavirus patients in UK hospitals at this time.
+It is important to note that although there were no COVID19 related deaths, according to the latest data, Ease Restrictions there are 923 coronavirus patients in UK hospitals at this time.
 This is a stark difference in comparison to the peak number of cases in January 2021 – during which there were nearly 50, 000 new COVID19 cases on 7th January alone.

-Another positive sign that is favorable for the smooth reopening on 21st June as planned is the fact that 72% of adults have received their first dose of a COVID19 vaccine.
+Another positive sign that is favourable for the smooth reopening on 21st June as planned is the fact that 72% of adults have received their first dose of a COVID19 vaccine.
 Similarly, over half of all adults in the UK are fully vaccinated.

-On the other hand, health experts and government officials are weary of warning signs of an incoming third wave benign induced by what is now known as the Delta Variant and other variants such as one originating in Nepal.
+On the other hand, health experts and government officials are wary of warning signs of an incoming third wave benign induced by what is now known as the Delta Variant and other variants such as one originating in Nepal.
 Vaccine rollout is combatting more transmissible variants of the virus, such as the Delta Variant, though for strong immunity two doses of a COVID19 vaccine are essential.
 As mentioned, only half of UK adults have received two doses of a vaccine so it is important to still take care as this new variant may spread easier and quicker as restrictions are eased.

 Government advisors have come forward against government guidelines and say it is risky to let up against the virus.
 Professor Ravi Gupta, of Cambridge University, warns of a potential ‘super mutant virus’ strain.
 Additionally, Professor Andrew Hayward of UCL warns that the UK is already in the early stages of a third wave.
-Additionally, some experts such as Professor Chrisitina Pagel of UCL went so far as to say that restrictions should be applied for a further month or two – or until more of the population has received both doses of a COVID19 vaccine.
+Additionally, some experts such as Professor Christina Pagel of UCL went so far as to say that restrictions should be applied for a further month or two – or until more of the population have received both doses of a COVID19 vaccine.

-At this time, as the number of cases are currently low, it appears we are in a wait-and-see period.
+At this time, as the number of cases is currently low, it appears we are in a wait-and-see period.
 This is because though recorded cases are on the decline, the virus is constantly mutating so vaccine producers are under pressure to effectively create vaccines that provide immunity to current and future mutations.

 It is also expected that cases will only increase as restrictions ease.
 Though there are restrictions organisations have to legally follow, recently there have been protests organised by the public.
-Protests against COVID19 guidelines have caused significant disturbance.
+Protests against COVID19 guidelines have caused a significant disturbance.
 Protests in support of Palestine have also been ongoing for a number of weeks now, generating 100, 000s people in attendance weekly.
 Such protests generate concern for COVID19 to easily spread within large gatherings, consequently spreading their circle, so and so forth.

 Having said all this, though this is not the general consensus of the public, it is becoming increasingly clear that experts believe it best to wait it out with restrictions still in place.
 As June 21st looms nearer, it is still undecided whether this will be the case.